AI4OPT/OPFGenerator/docs/src/index.md

-# OPFGenerator.jl
+# PGLearn.jl

-Documentation for OPFGenerator.jl
+Documentation for PGLearn.jl

 !!! warning
     This documentation is a work in progress.